hristoiliewh/forex-application/README.md

 3. Pull and run the Docker image on the EC2 instance.

 The application will be available at `http://localhost:8080`

+### 6. CI/CD with GitHub Actions
+This project uses GitHub Actions for continuous integration and continuous deployment.
+The workflow automatically builds and pushes the Docker image to Docker Hub whenever there are changes to the main branch.

+Workflow Overview:
+- **Build and Push Docker Images**: The workflow is triggered on every push to the main branch.
+It builds the Docker image from the codebase and pushes it to Docker Hub under the hristoiliewh/forex-application:latest tag.

 ## API Documentation
 The API documentation is generated using Springdoc OpenAPI and can be accessed at: